Alibag: Scientific

 Alibag houses a magnetic observatory that was set up in 1904.
 It serves as one of the significant observatories forming part of a global network now run by Indian Institute of Geomagnetism.
 The observatory has two buildings; the first building has magnetometers that record changes occurring in the geomagnetic fields.
 The second building consists of precision recording instruments, which give data about geomagnetic storms caused by solar storms which are shared with other countries.

 Transport

 Road

 Alibag is situated near National Highway – 166A.
 It is approximately 108 km by road from Mumbai.
 Alibag also has MSRTC bus connectivity mostly from Mumbai and Konkan division.

 Boat services

 The nearest jetty is Mandwa, from where catamaran/ferry services are available to the Gateway of India, Mumbai.

 Ferry service between Mandwa and Gateway of India, Mumbai.

 A Ro-Ro service is available from Ferry Wharf to Mandwa from where Alibag can be reached by road.
+Apart from the regular ferries, a fast water taxi network also connects Alibag to Mumbai.
+These boats run between the Domestic Cruise Terminal in South Mumbai and Mandwa jetty near Alibag, making the trip in less than an hour.